GETTING AWAY SCOT-FREE - But Not From the Church

 I don’t stop running until my feet fly over the outside steps of my house and slam onto the concrete patio.
 Flinging open the screen door, I try the handle—locked.
 My blessed key rams home, turns—click—and I’m inside.
 I slam the door.
 Another click and it’s locked again.
 My back falls against it.
 I let it hold me up as I pant and shudder.
 My legs are like rubber.
 My lungs are on fire.

 I want to take a scouring shower, in particular my right hand and forearm.
-The feel of his cruel vice-grip still burns into my wrist.
+The feel of his biting vice-grip still burns into my wrist.
 And the constricting heat of his jeans, the wiriness of his pubic hair, the nauseating sponginess of his—

 The house is dark and silent.